 Conforming to legal regulations for accessibility will not only help disabled consumers research and secure adequate coverage, but will also reduce the prevalence of interrupted website visits—statistics show that ⅔ of shopping carts are abandoned by consumers with visual impairments who cannot complete their online transactions due to screen reader incompatibility or other compliance barriers.

 Another important consideration is that ADA and WCAG conformance protects insurance companies from litigation.
-Accessibility lawsuits, which are tripling each year, can end up being very expensive, both financially and publicity-wise.
+Accessibility lawsuits, which are tripling each year, can end up being very expensive, both financiA11y and publicity-wise.
 While a majority of defendants have been retail, e-commerce, restaurants, and hospitality websites, a growing number of service-based businesses are now being targeted, including those in the insurance industry.
 What’s more, many non-compliant companies have been sued more than once for the same violations, either by multiple plaintiffs or for various different online properties (website, app, etc.).

 Three Ways to Improve Your Accessibility

 How can you make your insurance website and assets accessible for customers who have mobility, cognitive, auditory, speech, visual, neurological, and age-related disabilities?
 The digital accessibility team at Allyable recommends this three-step approach:

 - Assessment – Test your website and other digital assets for ADA/WCAG compliance